Canadiens crush Blackhawks 4-0 for third straight win

 INJURY REPORT

-Blackhawks defenceman Jarred Tinordi left for the locker room at 5:40 of the first period.
-The Blackhawks announced during the second period that the former Hab would not return to the game.
+Blackhawks defenseman Jarred Tinordi left for the locker room at 5:40 of the first period.
+The Blackhawks announced during the second period that he would not return to the game.

 UP NEXT